ArgonDesign/alogic/doc/statements.md

   c = b;
 ```

-A block statement is either a combinatorial statement or a control statement,
+A block statement is either a combinational statement or a control statement,
 depending on its contents.

-### Expression statements (combinatorial)
+### Expression statements (combinational)

 Expressions can be used as statements when ending in `;`.
 Since expression
 statements do not return a value, they should only be used for their